kensanata/just-halberds/Halberts.md

 Intelligence or Education (your choice) to avoid consequences.
 Otherwise, you determine the consequences with 1d6.

 1. Mortal Enemy: You exposed a classmate.
 You will never be forgiven for that.
 2. Failure: The experiment went wrong and the energy found a way through your body.
 Roll on the Aging Chart.
 3. Crossing borders: Research has taken you to places that cannot be unseen again.
 A demon *saw* you and will find you.
 4. Trespass: You ventured too far into the space between the worlds and almost lost your mind.
 You are denied the magician's career from now on.
 5. Lost: You have traveled to foreign worlds and lost yourself there.
    Roll on the Aging Chart.
-Roll 3d6 ≤ Intelligence or Education (your choice) to find your way back.
+Roll 3d6 ≤ an attribute of your choice to find your way back.
 If this is not successful, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.
 6. A Sacrifice: The rift between the planes was too big, the energy uncontrollable, your friends were almost lost – but then you sacrificed yourself.
 Those who know the place know where to find you, but your screams are not for the faint of heart.

 > Example: Alex rolls 4+0 and Adalric does not suffer